slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - Avoid low leverage habits: news (unnecessary stress and are negatively biased), pointless notifications, social media (use it as an output not as entertainment.
-Other people’s stories are more interesting when you don’t know what’s going on), smartphones (should not be the first thing you see in the morning nor the last thing you see at night), own a TV, work long hours, bad relationships, judge, control of petty stuff, perfectionism.
+Other people’s stories are more interesting when you don’t know what’s going on), smartphones (should not be the first thing you see in the morning nor the last thing you see at night), own a TV, work long hours, bad relationships, judge, control of petty stuff, perfectionism, signaling virtue.
-- Cultivate high leverage habits: meditation, time outside with friends & family, exercise, rest, travel, useful skills, read, journal, music, create, network and make friends, massage, gratefulness, forgive, self awareness, plan, eat mindfully (e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts), focus, do less, sleep/nap, smile, use colors.
+- Cultivate high leverage habits: meditation, time outside with friends & family, exercise, rest, travel, useful skills, read, journal, music, create, network and make friends, massage, gratefulness, forgive, self awareness, plan, eat mindfully, focus, do less, sleep/nap, smile, use colors.

 ### How to create new habits?